flask-restful/flask-restful/docs/fields.rst

 -------------------------------

 Sometimes you have your own custom formatting needs.
-You can subclass the :class`fields.Raw` class and implement the format function.
+You can subclass the :class:`fields.Raw` class and implement the format function.
 This is especially useful when an attribute stores multiple pieces of information. e.g. a bit-field whose individual bits represent distinct values.
 You can use fields to multiplex a single attribute to multiple output values.